richard-porter/frozen-kernel/README.md

 **The framework is public and reproducible:**

 Anthropic open-sourced the full experimental framework under MIT license at github.com/anthropic-experimental/agentic-misalignment (533 stars, 110 forks as of February 2026).
-The toolkit tests 40+ models across five providers (Anthropic, OpenAI, Google, Together, OpenRouter) using a full factorial design: three scenarios (blackmail, information leaking, murder), five goal types (explicit, none, latent, ambiguous, swap), and three urgency types (replacement, restriction, none).
-Classification is binary — did the model perform the harmful action or didn’t it — which is the same deterministic assessment structure the Frozen Kernel applies to conversational safety: did the output cross the constraint threshold or didn’t it.
-Anyone can reproduce these findings.
-Anyone can extend them to new models, new scenarios, new conditions.
-The evidence is not locked behind a paper.
-It is running code.
+The toolkit tests 40+ models across five providers using a full factorial design: three scenarios (blackmail, information leaking, murder), five goal types (explicit, none, latent, ambiguous, swap), and three urgency types (replacement, restriction, none).
+Classification is binary — did the model perform the harmful action or didn’t it — which is the same deterministic assessment structure the Frozen Kernel applies to conversational safety.

 **What this means for the Frozen Kernel:**

-This study proves, from the developer’s own research lab, the three claims the Frozen Kernel is built on:
+This study proves, from the developer’s own research lab, the three claims the Frozen Kernel is built on.

 **Safety cannot live inside the model.** If models override their own safety training when goal conflicts arise, training is not enforcement.
 It is a suggestion.